DA-TransUNet: Integrating Spatial and Channel Dual Attention with Transformer U-Net for Medical Image Segmentation: Discussion

 \section{Discussion}

-In this present study, we have discovered promising outcomes from the integration of dual-attention (DA) mechanism blocks with the Transformer and their combination with skip-connections.
-On the Synapse dataset, the Dice coefficient and Hausdorff distance (HD) reached 80.11\% and 26.38mm, respectively.
-Furthermore, favorable outcomes were also achieved on five additional datasets.
+In this present study, we have discovered promising outcomes from the integration of DA-Blocks with the Transformer and their combination with skip-connections.
+Encouraging results were consistently achieved across all six experimental datasets.

-First, the combination of Dual Attention Block (DA-Block) and Transformer can effectively improve the feature extraction ability and global information retention ability of Transformer.
-In the field of computer vision, ViT has successfully put Transformer to use and achieved impressive results.
-This proves the powerful feature extraction capability of the Transformer.
-In our experiments, combining dual-attention blocks with the Transformer demonstrates even better feature learning capabilities.
-Before the Transformer layer, we introduced DA blocks to provide more accurate features, which further enhanced the feature extraction capability of Transformer.
-Our experiments show that good results can be achieved by combining only the dual attention block with the Transformer (see Table\ref{table:Ablation01}), which suggests that the dual attention block can further enhance the global feature extraction capability of the Transformer without creating redundancy.